MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab 7 - Extension Framework.md

 4. Navigate to **Accounts Receivable \> Customers \> All Customers**

-    a.
-Open US-001
+    1. Open US-001

-    b.
-In the Flying Details fast tab enter a new record
+    2. In the Flying Details fast tab enter a new record

-    c.
-You will find the Loyalty points calculation is based on the Flying Miles value
+    3. You will find the Loyalty points calculation is based on the Flying Miles value

 5. Go back to the **General tab \> Loyalty Calculation Parameters amount** and